Suncokret is based on Hvar Island & here are suggestions on how to reach us from a variety of destinations...

 Bepa - Mediterranean cuisine using the freshest local ingredients

 Getting to Hvar Island from Dubrovnik is rather easy and there are several options to consider.

 Flight Connections to Split

-One good travel option is to fly from Dubrovnik Airport to Split and from there either take a bus or taxi to the port or go directly to the island via seaplane.
-See our Travel Guide part 1 for more info.
+One good travel option is to fly from Dubrovnik Airport to Split and from there either take a bus or taxi to the Dubrovnik port, from where you can catch a catamaran to Hvar Island.

-This option would give you plenty of time to enjoy the sites in Hvar Town before taking a bus to the Stari Grad port where we would collect you and the others from at 16.30.
-There is a luggage office right in the main square in Hvar, as well as showers!
-And you can even swim during your time in the town.
+This option would give you plenty of time to enjoy the sites in Hvar Town before taking the 15.30 bus to the Stari Grad port where we would collect you from at 16.30.
+While waiting at the port, you can do a bit of shopping in the shopping center across the street, or wait with a cool drink in a cafe in the prot.

-Dubrovnik Catamaran to Hvar Town & Taxi to the Retreat
+Krilo Catamaran from Dubrovnik to Hvar Town & Taxi to the Retreat

 Driving to Hvar Island from Dubrovnik